-If your child has been injured as a result of a school’s negligence, there are specific steps which must be followed.
-As the required steps and claims include time specific and detailed information, it is best to pursue with the assistance of an attorney.
-With an experienced attorney at Silva Injury Law, you can be certain that all deadlines and requirements will be met and that your child receive the compensation they deserve.
+If your child has been injured as a result of a school’s negligence, there are specific steps that must be followed.
+As the required steps and claims include time specific and detailed information, it is best to pursue your claim with the assistance of an attorney.
+With an experienced attorney at Silva Injury Law, you can be certain that all deadlines and requirements will be met and that your child receives the compensation they deserve.